waqarabbas123/Landing-Page-Portfolio-Website/README.md

    1 Customize the HTML content to showcase your personal details, projects, and skills.
    2 Modify the CSS file to adjust styling and layout as per your preference.
-   3 Edit the JavaScript file to enhance animations and interactivity.
+   3 Edit the JavaScript file to enhance animations and interactivity

 Contributing:

 Feel free to fork this repository and make improvements.
 Pull requests are welcome!